-Chances are that if you are reading this, you’re experiencing some difficulty concerning the parenting arrangements for your children.
+Chances are that if you are reading this, you’re experiencing some difficulty concerning the child custody arrangements for your children.

 Whilst shared parenting is a common occurrence in this day and age, sorting out arrangements for your children and parental conflict take a huge toll on both parents and kids alike.
 So many parents are not child-focused and let stress and emotions guide their behaviour and actions - which can have a disastrous effect on the outcome of your case.
 It is vital to be prepared with the likely obstacles you will face, not only legally, but emotionally and financially.

-Don’t Make These Top 10 Mistakes in Children Custody Matters:
+Don’t Make These Top 10 Mistakes in Child Custody Matters:

 For many parents, the reality is that their child is the only person with any knowledge of the family breakdown or the interactions between the parents, which in turn leads to that child acting as the listening post.